vandycknick/nvd.codes/_posts/2021/2021-05-13-hack-the-box-laboratory.md

 cover: ./assets/2021-05-13-hack-the-box-laboratory/cover.png
 ---

 In this write-up, I'm going over Laboratory from Hack the Box, a fun and enjoyable machine that got labelled as an easy box.
 The whole challenge mainly revolves around two exploits in a GitLab instance that will give you a user shell on the box.
 Especially the second vulnerability is pretty exciting and shows the importance of keeping your application secrets safe.
-Lots of apps will serialize data and send it to the user in the form of a cookie.
-They do this to keep the app stateless, so they don't have to worry about keeping track of the whole session state themselves.
-That puts a lot of trust in the fact that the user can't modify this cookie because it got signed with a secret that the user doesn't have access to.
+Many apps will serialize data and send it over to the user in the form of a cookie.
+They mainly do this to keep their app stateless.
+That way, they don't have to worry about keeping track of the whole session state themselves.
+But that puts a lot of trust in the fact that the user can't modify this cookie, which is often considered safe because it got signed with a secret unknown to the user.
 However, if this secret is somehow leaked, like for example, in this case through an LFI, then as a malicious actor, you can send a custom payload and execute a deserialization attack.
-The first exploit will be to trigger the LFI, use the GitLab app secret to sign a payload to get a shell on the box.
+The first exploit will trigger the LFI and use the GitLab app secret to sign a payload to get a shell on the box.
 Then via a custom setuid binary with path file checking, we'll get access to the root account.
 With all that said, let's dive right in and start our enumeration.

 ## Enumeration